shariq1989/cookbook/content/recipe/Moong_Dal.md

 7. Allow the Instant Pot to naturally release for 5 minutes and then do a quick release.
 8. Stir the dal to check the consistency.
 If it is thicker than desired, add 1/2 cup HOT water before serving.
 9. Garnish with the reserved onion mixture, cilantro, and extra green chilis, if desired.
 Serve with long-grained Basmati rice.

+#### ABOUT THE MEAL

+#### Is Moong Dal Vegan?

+It can be with one simple substitution.
+Fry the onions in canola oil or vegetable oil instead of ghee.